Nir Berkovic

-Nir Berkovic (ניר ברקוביץ'; born 16 November 1982) is an Israeli former football player and currently the head coach of Ironi Kiryat Shmona.
+Nir Berkovic (ניר ברקוביץ'; born 16 November 1982) is an Israeli football coach and a former player who is the head coach of Hapoel Umm al-Fahm.
 He is the younger brother of former Manchester City player Eyal Berkovic.

 Berkovic born in Regba, Israel, and when he was 2 years old his family moved to the city of Nahariya.
 Started his career with Maccabi Haifa.
 At age 16, following disputes at Haifa, he was signed on a two-year contract as a youth player for English club Arsenal in December 1998.
 He spent four months at Arsenal, but could not obtain a work permit in England.